mydepsoftware/mydepsoftware.github.io/getting_started.md

 </p>
   </details>
       </li>
-      <li> <b>Two-shell:</b> this model corresponds to a particle with two outside layers.
+      <li> <b>Two-shell:</b> This model corresponds to a particle with two outside layers.
+The corresponding interface is displayed in Fig.8.
 For a cell it corresponds to a cytoplasm surrounded by a cell membrane and a cell wall.
         <br><br>
         <div class="DIVimage">
             <img class="im" src='/assets/img/image08_two.png' />